-Coronaviruses (CoV) are a family of enveloped viruses that was first discovered in the 1960s.
-Coronaviruses are most commonly found in animals, including camels and bats, and are not typically transmitted between animals and humans.
-However six strains of coronavirus were previously known to be capable of transmission from animals to humans, the most well-known being SARS-CoV (Severe Acute Respiratory Syndrome Coronavirus), responsible for a large outbreak in 2003, and MERS-CoV (Middle East Respiratory Syndrome Coronavirus), responsible for an outbreak in 2012.
+Coronaviruses are a family of viruses discovered in the 1960s.
+They are most commonly found in animals.
+However, they are not typically transmitted between animals and humans.
+Six strains of coronavirus were previously known to be capable of transmission to humans, the most well-known being SARS-CoV.
+These were responsible for a large outbreak in 2003, and MERS-CoV was responsible for an outbreak in 2012.

-Human coronavirus usually causes mild to moderate upper respiratory tract illness, similar to a common cold.
-Symptoms often include a runny nose, headache, cough, sore throat and fever.
-Most people contract the illness at some point in their lives and it usually only lasts for a short time.
-Sometimes human coronaviruses can cause lower respiratory tract infections, such as pneumonia or bronchitis.
-This is more common in infants, the elderly or individuals with weakened immune systems.
-In some serious cases, such as with COVID-19, the virus can cause severe acute respiratory syndrome, pneumonia, kidney failure and death.
+Human coronavirus usually causes mild to moderate upper respiratory illness, similar to a common cold.
+Often, the symptoms often include a runny nose, headache, cough, sore throat, and fever.
+Most people contract the illness at some point in their lives.
+However, it usually only lasts for a short time.
+Sometimes they can cause lower respiratory infections, such as pneumonia or bronchitis.
+This is more common in infants, the elderly, or individuals with weakened immune systems.
+In some serious cases, such as with COVID-19, the virus can cause severe acute respiratory syndrome, pneumonia, kidney failure, and death.

-Coronaviruses are typically spread through the air via coughing or sneezing, via contact with an infected person or contaminated surfaces, and sometimes, but rarely, via fecal contamination.4 SARS-CoV-2 is thought to have originally spread from animals to humans, but there is growing evidence of person-to-person transmission.
+Coronaviruses are typically spread through the air via coughing or sneezing, or contact with an infected person or contaminated surface.
+SARS-CoV-2 is thought to have originally spread from animals to humans, but there is growing evidence of person-to-person transmission.
 This pattern of transmission was also reported with SARS-CoV and MERS-CoV.

 - Cover your nose and mouth with a tissue when you cough or sneeze, then throw the tissue in the trash.